chaseruskin/legoHDL/ROADMAP.md

 - [-] see if improvements can be made to "set settings" code (config command) -> users can now directly interact with the settings.yml

 __Completed__
+- [x] add prompt to uninstall command, will notify user of all uninstallations and then ask to proceed
+- [x] uninstalling a leading version will then try to replace the parent version with a new leading version if already available in the cache
 - [x] implement behavior to change module name's when installing a specific version for verilog files
 - [x] update default labels to include verilog
 - [x] allow user to add a comment to release -> goes to git commit and also goes to version.log file